-The UCEDD Resource Center web site will provide University Centers for Excellence in Developmental Disabilities Education, Research, and Service with up to date information that will support the implementation of the AIDD core grant.
+The UCEDD Resource Center (URC) web site provides University Centers for Excellence in Developmental Disabilities Education, Research, and Service (UCEDDs) with up to date information that will support the implementation of the AIDD core grant.

 This web site is supported through AIDD's contract with AUCD to provide technical assistance to the national network of UCEDDs.

 Monday, September, 12, 2016, 4:00 p.m. - 5:00 p.m.
 ET